Installation

 Siem service 55000 TCP Siem server RESTful API

-Every ELS component Elasticsearch 9200 TCP License verification through License Service
+Every ELS component Data Node 9200 TCP License verification through License Service

 5602 TCP Admin console